Jinwooooo/jinwooooo-blog/_posts/2019-07-26-browndust-offensive-5★-unit-rune-guide.md

 ## P2 - How to Read the following Guide

-It is crucial that you know that these values are based on mostly after support buff is given to the units.
+It is crucial that you know that these values are based on AFTER support buff is given.

 <img src="../uploads/browndust-offense-rune-guide-post-buff.png">